leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/interface.rst

       A new Image editor is opened as a regularly sized temporary window.

 File Browser
-   When opening files from the computer, the user interface can be do any of:
+   When opening files from the computer, the user interface can do any of:

    Full Screen
       A new File Browser editor is opened as a temporary window in full screen mode.